You will need

 Shape into a smooth ball.
-Lightly grease your bread tin and dust with flour, make sure all the sides and corners are covered.
+Lightly grease your bread tin and dust with flour, making sure all the sides and corners are covered.

-Carefully place you dough into your tin, keeping a smooth top.
+Carefully place your dough into your tin, keeping a smooth top.
 Cover with a cloth to stop the top drying out.

 Leave to rise in a warm draft free place for about 40 minutes.

 Preheat you oven to 200°C. Once risen, bake in a hot oven for 35-40 minutes.
 Your bread is cooked when you knock the top and it sounds hollow.

 Remove from the tin as soon as cooked to prevent a soggy bottom.

 Spiced Fruit Buns:

 Follow the method for making a loaf.
 Divide the dough into 12 equal-sized portions and roll into smooth balls.
 Hint: keep your hands slightly damp, it stops the dough sticking to them.